MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-three.md

-## Step 3: Download and install the apps
+# Step 3: Download and install the apps

+>[!NOTE]
+>Before completing the procedures in this step, make sure to see [Step Two: Create a Common Data Service environment and install the Dynamics 365 Guides solution](setup-step-one.md)

 There are two [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] applications: